molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 -------------------------------------------------------

-The following example script generates a pharmacophore model for each input molecule and outputs the pharmacophore data to a PML file.
+The following example script generates a pharmacophore model for each input molecule and outputs the pharmacophore data in PML format.

 .. code-block:: python